howard-university-web-services/howard_paragraphs/modules/hp_embed/README.md

 # Howard Paragraphs Embed

-Paragraphs integration of the ability to add iframes/js/etc Howard client projects:
+Paragraphs integration of the ability to add iframes/js/etc Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: